TPB Information Sheet TPB(I) 02/2011

 - correspondence between the ATO and the client and notices of assessment

-- letters of advice, books of accounts, tax returns and financial statements prepared by an agent for the client (once paid for).
+- letters of advice, books of accounts, tax returns and financial statements prepared by a tax practitioner for the client (once paid for).

-- Working documents of the agent would not belong to the client unless the client specifically instructed the agent to prepare such drafts for them and had paid for them.
+- Working documents of the tax practitioner would not belong to the client unless the client specifically instructed the tax practitioner to prepare such drafts for them and had paid for them.

-- In summary, unless otherwise agreed, documents provided by a client or other person to a registered agent for the sole purpose of assisting the registered agent to undertake work for the client (and which the registered agent does not expend labour and make more valuable) remain the property of the client or other person.
+- In summary, unless otherwise agreed, documents provided by a client or other person to a registered tax practitioner for the sole purpose of assisting the registered tax practitioner to undertake work for the client (and which the registered tax practitioner does not expend labour and make more valuable) remain the property of the client or other person.
 Generally, these documents cannot be the subject of a lien.

 - Liens should be distinguished from money or other property held on trust.
 Under the Code of Professional Conduct in the Tax Agent Services Act 2009, if: